Long after initial repair and repainting, the bungalow is weathering well |

 A similar find was needed in order to deal with chimney

-repairs, and later with rebuilding of the firebox (the fireplace’s inner
+repairs, and later with rebuilding the fireboxes (the fireplace’s inner

 hearth).
-There were spalling bricks (chunks of the face popping off), some
+There were a few spalling bricks (chunks of the face popping off), some

-inconsistent repointing and brick replacing, and as is often the case, earlier repairs
+inconsistent repointing and anomalous brick replacements, and as is frequently the case, earlier repairs

-removed (quite likely because it costs more and takes more skill to step
+had cost some of the chimney details, in the form of corbels that were were removed (quite likely because it's more expensive and takes more skill to step

 brickwork decoratively).
 Fortunately my second master carpenter, Vern Krahn,

-referred me to Udo Heineman, a master mason, who even approaching eighty years
+referred me to master mason Udo Heineman, who even at eighty years

 of age was able to take the chimney down to the roofline and then rebuild it to